makbn/mcp_mediator/README.md

 mediator.initialize();

 ```
-This mediator runs a STDIO MCP server that handlers delegates requests from MCP client  (e.g. Claude Desktop app) to
+This mediator runs a STDIO MCP server with handlers and delegates requests from MCP client  (e.g. Claude Desktop) to
-the `DockerMcpRequestHandler`.
-A simple example query :
+the registered handlers, in this case `DockerMcpRequestHandler`.
+A simple example query:

 ```text
 show all my docker containers